olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 block level shared memory to bring the data even closer to the threads to avoid all the memory transactions to the GPU memory.
 This shared memory is called Local Data Store or LDS.
-Each block can have a maximum of 64KiB (65536 bytes) of LDS and this memory lives on the CU (TODO: citation needed).
+Each block can have a maximum of 64KiB (65536 bytes) of LDS and this memory lives on the CU.
 This LDS is visible only within a block.
 If there are multiple blocks, each block will have its own LDS.
 Let us look at a modified example of the row sum kernel in `matrix_sums_optmized.cpp`.
 The `column_sums` kernel is unchanged but the `row_sums` kernel has been reworked.
 Whereas column sum is taking advantage of the